N9NE Group

 The Nine Group (stylized as N9NE Group) is a company that owns and operates restaurants and nightclubs at the Palms Hotel and Casino in Las Vegas, and formerly in Chicago and Dallas.
 The N9NE Group was founded by Michael Morton and Scott DeGraff.
-The son of restaurateur Arnie Morton, Morton grew up in the restaurant business, while DeGraff had pursued a career as a real estate attorney.
+The son of restaurateur Arnie Morton, Morton grew up in the restaurant business, while Scott DeGraff had pursued a career as a real estate attorney.

 Etymology

 Morton and DeGraff were friends since the age of nine, which is the source of the company's name.

 History

 Chicago

 In 1992, Morton and DeGraff partnered and launched the nightclub Drink and Eat, Too in Chicago.
 Eight years later, N9NE Steakhouse and Ghostbar opened in Chicago in April 2000.
 The steakhouse, located at the Daniel Burnham-designed Randolph Place at 440 West Randolph, was open late on Fridays and Saturdays until midnight, and it was closed every Sunday except for conventions.
-Ghostbar was located at the upper level of the N9NE Steakhouse, and it was able to accommodate a maximum of 250 guests for cocktail and hors d'oeuvre reception and 150 guests for a normal dinner.
+Ghostbar was located at the upper level of the N9NE Steakhouse, and it was able to accommodate a maximum of 250 guests for cocktail and hors d'oeuvre receptions and 150 guests for a normal dinner.
 Taking both the main floor steakhouse and the upper level Ghostbar into account, the Chicago location was able to accommodate anywhere from 15 to 800 patrons at a time.
-Tim Griffin, a figure-head at the Chicago location, was overseeing operations in 2011 and 2012 when the steakhouse received two consecutive Michelin recommendations.
+Tim Griffin, a figurehead at the Chicago location, was overseeing operations in 2011 and 2012 when the steakhouse received two consecutive Michelin recommendations.
 The Chicago location hosted the first fundraiser for Barack Obama's "Victory 2012" presidential campaign.
 Despite being Michelin-recommended again in 2013, N9NE Steakhouse Chicago permanently closed for unknown reasons on Monday, June 10, 2013.